Despite chaos, Libya hopes to hold constitution vote in December

 He had earlier visited Tobruk and Bayda, the main eastern cities still under government control.

-The fighting and lawlessness have prompted most foreign countries and the United Nations to close their diplomatic missions.
+The persistent fighting and lawlessness have prompted most foreign countries and the United Nations to close their diplomatic missions in Libya.

 A U.N. statement said Leon met members of parliament and other “influential and political actors” during two days of talks.
 It did not name them.

-The Misrata group has helped reinstate the old assembly, the General National Congress, after its takeover of the capital, refusing to recognize the new elected parliament.
+The Misrata group has helped reinstate the old assembly, the General National Congress (GNC), after its takeover of the capital, refusing to recognise the new elected parliament.

-GMC spokesman Omar Meridian told al-Nabaa Leon had not consulted the old assembly: “We, the GMC, condemn that the U.N. envoy ignored the only legitimate body in Libya, the General National Congress.”
+GNC spokesman Omar Hmeidan told al-Nabaa Leon had not consulted the old assembly: “We, the GNC, condemn that the U.N. envoy ignored the only legitimate body in Libya, the General National Congress.”

-Additional reporting by Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Alison Williams and James Dalgleish
+The volatile situation in Tripoli has been exacerbated by separate clashes in the eastern port city of Benghazi, where Khalifa Haftar, a former general from the Libyan army, has launched war on Islamist militants.
+(Writing by Ulf Laessing; Editing by Alison Williams)